m-mango/bavarian-forest-visitor-monitoring-dssgx-24/docs/methodology-and-approach.md

 #  Methodology and Approach

-## Repository Overview
-- Explanation of the code structure:
-    - Overview of folders and files
-    - Key scripts and their purposes
-    - Description of helper modules

 ## Description of the Data Sources Used & Methods for Data Sourcing
 - List of data sources:
     - **Sensor Data for Visitor Counts**: